 Randy’s position works with other OKIB departments on various matters, these departments are: Territorial Stewardship Division; OKIB mapping Tech; Public Works and Housing; Finance.
 And, other OKIB departments on specific land matters, e.g. legal descriptions; ownership.

-Sherry Louis Lands Officer - Employed with the Okanagan Indian Band Organization since 1998 as the Chief and Council’s Executive Assistant and transitioning to the Lands Department in 2015.
-As a Certified Lands Manager and a Commissioner for Taking Affidavits, her role is to administer land and natural resource transactions, and support community land use planning, environmental management and compliance to relevant legislation.
+Sherry Louis Lands Officer – A member of the Okanagan Indian Band.
+Employed with the Okanagan Indian Band Organization since 1998 as the Chief and Council’s Executive Assistant and transitioning to the Lands Department in 2015.
+As a Certified Lands Manager and a Commissioner for Taking Affidavits, her role is to administer land and natural resource transactions, and support community land use planning, environmental management, and compliance to relevant legislation.

 Don Louis, Unexploded Ordnances Liaison - Currently UXO Liaison for the OKIB, Don has been working full time with OKIB since 2012.
 Don is a certified UXO Tech 1.
 Prior to returning home to the Okanagan territory, Don resided in Calgary AB working in the Oil and Gas industry in the technology sector.
 He was also involved in Real Estate buying and renovating houses.

 Caleb Sellers, Lands Records Officer – Caleb is a full-time term employee and has been with OKIB since November of 2021.
 As the Lands Records Officer, Caleb is responsible for assisting in the development and implementation the Lands document and information management system.